-At least the final 24 credit hours or final two-thirds of a master's degree, whichever is greater, must be completed through Toccoa Falls College.
+The final two-thirds of a master's degree must be completed through Toccoa Falls College.

 Voluntary Withdrawal from Courses

 Withdrawals after the Drop/Add period of any academic session note whether the student was passing or failing on the transcript.
 Students must return a completed course withdrawal form to voluntarily withdraw.
 The last day to withdraw from a class without academic penalty is the midpoint of the session.
 Students who withdraw failing after the midpoint receive an "F." Withdrawal grades are calculated as hours attempted.